olahol/react-tagsinput/README.md

 Callback when the tag input changes, the argument is an array of the current tags.

+##### onBlur

+Callback when input field blurs, the argument is an array of the current tags.

 ##### onChangeInput

 Callback when the input changes, the argument is the value of the input.